 wealth and purchasing power from the

 American people.
-And it is a sinister
+And its a sinister

-1998 Ron Paul 79:10 That is why the Exchange Stabilization
+That is why the Exchange Stabilization

 Fund should either be abolished or